-Any American must have very strong reason for visit to Europe, as an European for visit to America – it is far enough and expensive.
-I seek this reason for a long time and – yes! – I have found it yesterday, at last!
-I want to see and make photos of this natural miracle in Arizona – The Wave at Coyote Buttes North.
+Any American must have very strong reason for visit to Europe, as an European for visit to America.
+It is far enough and expensive.
+I seek such a reason for a long time and… Yes!
+I have found it yesterday, at last!
+I want to see and take photos of this natural miracle in Arizona—The Wave at Coyote Buttes North.

 Credit: Gabe

-People take care of their attraction.
-Only 20 tourists can visit The Wave during the day – very wise policy.
-I shouldn’t like to find a touristic crowd there like it was in Angkor Vat, Cambodia.
-I need to feel the miracle, may be speak to it (if it wants), I’d like to remember this day forever and…. without people.
+People take care of this attraction.
+Only 20 tourists can visit the Wave during the day—very wise policy.
+I shouldn’t like to find a touristic crowd there as it was in Angkor Wat, Cambodia.
+I need to feel the miracle, maybe speak with it (if it will wants).
+I’d like to remember this day forever and… without people.
 Sorry.
 Only me and Natura.

 Credit: Gabe

 OK.
-We’ll book the tickets advance – thank you, Internet, – fly to San-Francisco and then to Page in Arizona near Coyote Butts and Antelope Canyon, that we’d like to visit too.
-Another natural miracle.
+We’ll book the tickets advance—thank you, Internet—fly to San-Francisco, and then to the city of Page in Arizona near Coyote Butts and Antelope Canyon, which we’d like to visit too.
+Another one natural miracle.

 Credit: Luca Galuzzi

-It will be our first visit to America and we’ll have only 10 days.
+It will be our first visit to America, and only for 10 days.

-Oh, by the way, may be some of my readers will give me some advises about another attractions in the neighborhood?
+Oh, by the way, may be some of my readers will give me some advices about another attractions in the neighborhood?
 I’ll be grateful.

 In what season is better to visit Arizona?
 Where we can rent a car near Page?
 What local food you recommend?